Australian Institute of Health and Welfare (2022) Mental health: prevalence and impact , AIHW, Australian Government, accessed 05 October 2022.

 More information on mental health can be found at:

-Visit Mental health services for more information on this topic.
+Visit Mental health services in Australia for more information on this topic.

 If you or someone you know needs help, please call:

 Crisis support services can be reached 24 hours a day.

 ABS (Australian Bureau of Statistics) (2008) National Survey of Mental Health and Wellbeing: summary of results, 2007.
 ABS, Australian Government, accessed 24 February 2022.